Skip to main content

 • 2018: Elected Council Member, British Academy of Management:

-• 2018: MA Social Research: External examiner (qualitative methods expert) for cross-faculty doctoral training programme
+• 2018: External examiner, MA Social Research, University of Birmingham: Qualitative methods expert on cross-faculty doctoral training programme

 • 2010: Member, ESRC Peer Review College: